 If you’ve ever thought about going freelance, now is the perfect time to do it.
-In fact, becoming a freelance social media manager is not only a good career move, but it can also be really rewarding and enjoyable.
+In fact, becoming a freelance social media manager is not only a good career move but can also be rewarding and enjoyable.
 In a recent report, full-time freelancers rated their job satisfaction an average of 4.1 out of five.

 Think about it: you can set your own schedule, choose who you work with, and make a difference to companies all around the world.

 These aren’t the only advantages, though.

 - The freedom and flexibility to work when they want, with whom they want

 - Building their skills by working with a wide range of clients

 - The ability to pick and choose what kind of projects they work on and which tasks they’d like to be involved with